ml31415/numpy-groupies/README.md

 * `dtype=None` - the `dtype` of the output.
 By default something sensible is chosen based on the input, aggregation function, and `fill_value`.
 * `ddof=0` - passed through into calculations of variance and standard deviation (see above).

-### Installing `aggregate`
-You can download the whole repository and import the `aggregate` function from the package using `from aggregate import aggregate`.

-Or if you'd rather just take a single file, you can download the file `aggregate\aggregate_numpy.py` (or whichever implementation you want) **AND** then copy-paste the contents of `aggregate\utils.py` into the top of that file, replacing the `from .utils import (...)` line.
-This can then be used as `from aggregate_numpy import aggregate`.
+### Multiple implementations - explanation and benchmark results

-As discussed below there are multiple implementations of `aggregate` provided.
+There are multiple implementations of `aggregate` provided.
 They range from the pure-python implementation which has no dependencies at all but is not very fast, to the `scipy.weave` implementation which runs fast but requires a working install of `scipy.weave`.
 For most users, the `aggregate_numpy.py` implementation is probably the easiest to install and offers fairly reasonable speed for the majority of aggregation functions.
 If you download the whole repository and use `from aggregate import aggregate`, the best available implementation will automatically be selected.

-### Multiple implementations - explanation and benchmark results
+**Note:** if you have `weave` installed but no working compiler registered then you may run in to problems with the default implementation of `aggregate`.
+The workaround is to explicitly use `npg.aggregate_np` rather than `npg.aggregate`.

 Currently the following implementations exist:
 * **pure python**. *Use only if you don't have numpy installed*.
 This has no dependencies, instead making use of the grouping and sorting functionality provided by the python language itself plus the standard library.
 * **numpy ufunc**. *Only for use with testing/benchmarking, i.e. normally do NOT use this.*  This impelmentation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for perfoming excactly the same calculation that `aggregate` executes, however the numpy implementation is very slow (as of `v1.9.2`).
 A [numpy issue](https://github.com/numpy/numpy/issues/5922) has be created to try and address this performance bug.
 Also, note that some of the desired functions do not have suitable `ufunc.at` analogues (e.g. `mean`, `var`).